Vega-daniel/Predicting_personality/README.md

 # Conclusion and Next Steps

-- Took the datasets and compared the sample agianst the population
+- Took the datasets and performed Exploratory Data Analysis
-- Found "IN--" personalities are more common in the PersonalityCafe Forum.
-- Found that INTPs post more questions per post than INFJ and INFP
+- Created a data pipeline
+- Built several models and picked stochastic gradient descent due to it's high accuracy and precision
+- Built a Neural Network which improved gave great accuracy but was overfit to the over represnted classes
+- Performed emotional analysis for each personality type
 - Created Word Clouds based on the frequancy of words used by each personality type.
-- Next step would be to run our PersonalityCafe dataset through a Natural Language Processing (NLP) model and see if we can predict each personality type based on posts.
+- Next step would be to

 <a href="#Personality-Exploratory-Data-Analysis">Back to top</a>